Modern Slavery Statement

-The Group’s internal policies reflect our commitment in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+The Group’s internal policies reflect our commitment in all our business relationships to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 All internal policies are reviewed regularly to ensure they are appropriate, well communicated and promote continued compliance with the Act and other applicable legislation.

-Equality & Diversity Policy.
+- Equality & Diversity Policy.
 Stobart Group is committed to achieving a working environment which provides equality of opportunity and freedom from unlawful discrimination, harassment and victimisation on the grounds of race, sex, pregnancy, maternity, martial or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.

 - Group Recruitment Policy.
 Stobart Group ensures that the process of recruiting employees is fair, consistent, professional and non-discriminatory to both internal and external candidates.

 Our commitment – what we do

-Supply chain Adherence to the Stobart Values and Ethics
+Supply chain adherence to the Stobart Values and Ethics

 Stobart Group will update its policies and procedures as required to ensure it maintains appropriate safeguards against any mistreatment of persons involved in its supply chain or own business.